ironbar/hungry_geese/reports/04_Modeling.md

 - https://www.kaggle.com/ihelon/hungry-geese-agents-comparison
 - https://www.kaggle.com/leontkh/hard-coded-passive-aggressive-agent

-#### My agent

-I would like to create an agent that only grows if there are bigger agents than him.
-I will only implement it if it is not already implemented on the forum

 #### Championship

 I'm going to run matches between all the agents by selecting them randomly and use the results